 short answer: Welcome!
 I’m thallia, autodidact in the subjects of electrical and computer engineering, programming, mathematics, sciences, and natural medicine.

 long answer: I believe that cultivating a love of learning in students is crucial to their careers.
 My love of learning began with my science teacher.
-She showed me how science could be fun, and the discovery of how the world works in all its beauty was an enjoyable past-time.
+She showed me how science could be fun, and the discovery of how the world works in all its beauty.
 When I took her chemistry class, I fell in love with the subject and the mathematics that went along with it.
 As I continued to grow under her teaching, she encouraged me to look into a career in engineering.

 I can’t tell you how crazy I thought she was.

 I had my whole life planned out before then; I was going to be a fantasy author and a stay-at-home mom.
 Boy, was I in for a surprise.